bunkenburg/Complex-Calculator/doc/Complex.md

 ## todo

-* remove methods sin and similar: syntax not natural
-* for re im modulus arguments: make them lazy.
-Calculate at most once.
 * get rid of finite
 * get rid of isZero
+* get rid of modulus
+* get rid of argument
-x are Complex, Real, Infinity, etc in the right place?
+* for re im modulus arguments: make them private lazy val.
+Calculate at most once. x remove methods sin and similar: syntax not natural x are Complex, Real, Infinity, etc in the right place?